-Short Answer: Chase bank does not charge a fee for notary services.
-Even non-cutomers can get a document notarized for free at participating Chase locations.
-Not all Chase branches have a notary on site, and others only have notaries available during certain business hours.
+Short Answer: Chase Bank does not charge a fee for notary services, but only Chase customers can get a document notarized for free at participating locations.
+Not all Chase branches have a notary on-site, and others only have notaries available during certain business hours.
 Chase advises calling your nearest branch to ask if a notary is available and during which hours.
 For more details on getting something notarized at Chase, plus information on what a notary can do, see below.

 Is There a Chase Bank Notary Service Fee?